ethereum/devp2p/caps/eth.md

 which have not yet been included in a block.
 The message payload describes a list of of transactions, but note that it is encoded as three separate elements.

-The `txtypes` element is a byte array containing the announced transaction types.
+The `txtypes` element is a byte array containing the announced [transaction types].
 The other two payload elements refer to the sizes and hashes of the announced transactions.
 All three payload elements must contain an equal number of items.